GenPO: Generative Diffusion Models Meet On-Policy Reinforcement Learning: Experiments

 \textbf{Effect of Compression Loss.} To validate the impact of the compression loss on final performance, we vary its coefficient $\nu$ in (\ref{eq:loss}) and analyze the resulting training curves in Figure~\ref{fig:ablation}(a).
 We evaluate $\nu \in \{0, 0.01, 0.1, 0.5, 1.0\}$ and find that $\nu = 0.01$ provides the best balance between stability and regularization.
 Larger values overly constrain the policy and lead to poor performance, while excluding the loss ($\nu=0$) slows convergence.
 Based on this tradeoff, we set $\nu=0.01$ in all experiments.

-\textbf{Entropy and KL Divergence.} Figure~\ref{fig:ablation}(b) highlights the impact of our entropy and KL divergence estimation components.
-KL divergence estimation enables adaptive adjustment of the update learning rate, leading to faster and more stable convergence.
-In parallel, entropy estimation enhances exploration, resulting in significantly higher returns compared to variants without it.
-Experiments have shown that our estimation methods (section~\ref{sect:practical}) for entropy and divergence are beneficial to the results.
-We adaptively adjust the learning rate through KL divergence on all tasks and add an entropy regularization term to the loss(\ref{eq:loss}).
+\textbf{Entropy and Learning rate adaptation.} Figure~\ref{fig:ablation}(b) illustrates the effect of entropy regularization and learning rate adaptation.
+Adaptive adjustment of the learning rate leads to faster and more stable convergence, while entropy regularization enhances exploration and yields higher returns.
+Empirical results confirm that both components, implemented as described in Section~\ref{sect:practical}, substantially improve overall performance.
+In all tasks, we employ an adaptive learning rate scheme and include an entropy regularization term in the loss defined in Eq.~(\ref{eq:loss}).

 \textbf{Mixing coefficient.} As shown in Figure~\ref{fig:ablation}(c), GenPO performs best when the mixing coefficient is set to $p = 0.9$.
 This is because setting $p$ too low will cause the forward mixing process (\ref{eq:fpo_forward}) to be numerically unstable, making the value too large and affecting the stability of training.
 On the contrary, too high $p$ will introduce redundant exploration in the doubled dummy action space, thus slowing down the convergence.
 Therefore, choosing $p = 0.9$ can achieve a practical trade-off between stability and exploration efficiency, so we set $p$ to 0.9 for all experiments.